Wacky Workshops is an award-winning art school that prides itself on promoting creative thinkers and spreading joy through creativity.

 Q: Should parents stay during the workshop?

 A: Parents are welcome to stay during private classes but it is not a requirement.
-At the moment, due to the increase in COVID cases, parents are required to wear a mask while in the studio.

 Q: What happens if a student has to miss a class?